The Morning Briefing: President Trump Spent the Weekend Golfing and Hunting Pirates

 Trump sharply criticized the previous administration’s failure to rein in the Iran-backed Houthis, arguing that Joe Biden’s weak response only emboldened the terrorist group.

 It's refreshing to see the President of the United States using the word "decisive," isn't it?
 It's also a bonus that the guy in charge is keenly aware of who the bad guys are.
-As we have discussed many times, that's something that Old Joe and his fellow Democrats get backwards a lot.
-Seeing gray areas in very black and white situations doesn't lend itself to decisiveness.
+As we have discussed many times, that's something that Old Joe and his fellow Democrats get backward a lot.
+Seeing gray areas in very black-and-white situations doesn't lend itself to decisiveness.

 The last two Democratic administrations have been empowering Iran both directly and indirectly, which only served to introduce more instability into the Middle East.
-Israel was abandoned by the Biden administration, despite its proclamations about still being an ally.
+The Biden administration abandoned Israel despite its proclamations about still being an ally.
 One more term with the Democrats in the White House would have established Iran as the regional superpower.

 The terrorist pirates are still mouthing off and behaving as if they don't know that their bully status is about to be permanently stripped from them.
 My RedState friend and colleague Ward Clark wrote about their low-T attempt at retaliation: